BIGJRA/BIGJRA.github.io/rejuv.md

 | **Oranguru**        | 1        |

 Grab two Oranguru if you can - one will be traded away later.
-In the pot, you can find infinite *Pink Nectar.* That’s all we can do here, so head back to the jungle.
-There’s still one thing left to do before we proceed into the village… bet you weren’t expecting a legendary Pokemon so early, were you?
+In the pot, you can find infinite *Pink Nectar.* That's all we can do here, so head back to the jungle.
+There's still one thing left to do before we proceed into the village… bet you weren't expecting a legendary Pokemon so early, were you?

 Exit the jungle south to return to the pier.
-At nighttime, Surf in the bottom section of this area, and you’ll be able to interact with wild **Phione** for a GourmetTreat!
+At nighttime, Surf in the bottom section of this area, and you'll be able to interact with wild **Phione** for a GourmetTreat!
 Return to the village to progress the story.